April 13, 2024

 What online businesses can you buy/sell on FE International?

 FE International has been around since 2010 and has sold over 1,200 businesses.
-They provide M&A advisory services to entrepreneurs interested in buying SaaS, Shopify apps, ecommerce, and content businesses.
+They provide M&A advisory services to entrepreneurs interested in buying SaaS, Shopify apps, ecommerce, and content businesses, primarily tech businesses.

 Top Features

-• Personalized sales process: Unlike most other marketplaces where founders, developers, and entrepreneurs list their businesses and get matched with interested buyers, FE International takes a different approach.
-FE International tries to understand the businesses listed on its platform and get accurate data about them.
+• Personalized sales process: Unlike most other marketplaces where sellers get matched with interested buyers, FE International tries to understand the businesses listed on its platform and gets accurate data about them.
 Afterward, they contact their network of buyers with a detailed report to find the best fit.

 • International coverage: FE International has offices in New York, San Francisco, London, and Hong Kong and a network of over 50,000 pre-qualified investors.

-• Private listing: You can list your online business in their private marketplace to get only serious buyers to view your business profile.
+• Private listing: You can list your online business in their private marketplace to attract the interest of only serious buyers.

-If you’re interested in buying 7- and 8-figure businesses (even as a non-technical founder), FE International is one of the best places to list your business.
+If you’re interested in buying/selling 7- and 8-figure businesses (even as a non-technical founder) with the expertise of a broker, FE International is a good choice.

-What online businesses can you buy/sell on Shopify Exchange?
+What online businesses can you buy on Empire Flippers?

 Top Features